• Skip to primary navigation

 6 warak enab in a white plate with lemon on side

-Delicious warak enab bi zeit
+Delicious warak enab bi zeit, you'll just love each parcel!

 What is Warak Enab?